Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 Ultimately, self-worth and feeling worthy of all the good stuff in life cannot be achieved by yourself.

-At first, after suffering from toxic abuse, it’s vital to self-partner, go within and heal.
+At first, after suffering from toxic abuse, it’s vital to self-partner, go within, and heal.
 This alone time is powerful and essential.
-Even after this hiatus, you may like your own company, yet you will notice your soul is calling for ‘more’.
-More connection, expansion and experiences with life and others.
+Even after this hiatus, you may like your own company, yet you will notice your soul is calling for ‘more’—more connection, expansion, and experiences with life and others.
 Of course, this can be terrifying, but it is vital for self-worth.
 Self-worth won’t stand the test of time in solitude.

 This is where healthy boundaries come into play.